michaelwoods/onstar2mqtt/HA-MQTT.md

 ```

 ### Lovelace Dashboard
 Create a new dashboard, or use the cards in your own view.
-The `mdi:car-electric` icon works well here.
+The `mdi:car` icon works well here.

 ![lovelace screenshot](images/lovelace.png)